Project 240

 Momo Steering Wheel

 Since I wasn't very enthusiastic about buying a new airbag simply for the fact that it was black, to match the new interior, I decided that it was time to pull the airbags and install a Momo steering wheel.
 The process took quite a bit of trial and error, but my time and effort paid off with an excellent looking steering wheel that allowed me to utilize the horn as well as cruise control.
-To top it all of, the steering feedback is superb!
+To top it all off, the steering feedback is superb!

 Temporary For alignment purposes

-June 18, 2002 (192,845 mi)
+June 19, 2002 (192,845 miles)

 Body Work, Brakes and Diff

 Back in February of 2002, I started a project that finally ended in June.
-My 240 was fairly clean except for a bit of rust in a few spots.
+My 240 was fairly clean except for a bit of rust in a few areas.
 Along with some nasty touch-up paint from the previous owner, the 240 was just not clean enough for me!
 After many hours of sanding, repairing, sandblasting and welding, the body looks great!
-Painted in original Emerald Blue Pearl, my 240 looks great!
-During the operation, I took the time to replace the bumpers and chin spoiler.
+Painted in the original Emerald Blue Pearl, my 240 looks great!
+During the operation, I took the time to replace the bumper and chin spoiler.
 I also dyed the roof liner black to match the rest of the interior.

 DSC01385.JPG

 While the car was laying dormant at my uncle's auto body shop, I sniped a few parts from eBay.
-These parts lead to a complete 300ZX brake swap and LSD install.
+These parts lead to a complete 300ZX brake swap and LSD Install.

 brakeswap052.JPG

-The brake swap was a great success and worth every last penny and ounce of effort that it took to do the work.
+The brake swap was a great success and was worth every last penny and ounce of effort that it took to do the work.

-The LSD swap was also a piece of cake and yielded excellent results
+The LSD swap was also a piece of cake and yielded excellent results.

-The aftermarket bushings made a substantial difference and feel great.
+The aftermarket bushings made a substantial difference and feel great!

-July 31, 2002 (194,863 mi)
+July 31, 2002 (194,863 miles)

 More Maintenance